SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

     simplify the development process for you and other people wanting to contribute to your project.
 This method of developing plugins does not receive active testing by the Sponge team.

-For developing plugins without a build system you need to download the SpongeAPI dependency manually from the `SpongeAPI Download Page`_.
+For developing plugins without a build system you need to download SpongeAPI dependency manually from the `SpongeAPI Download Page`_.
 For developing without a build system, we provide the ``shaded`` artifact which bundles all dependencies that would normally be automatically downloaded by the build system.